 Lip Augmentation is now de rigour in certain social circles.
 It’s because the power of fuller-looking lips is usually appealing.
 Having a slightly fuller lip shape not only enhances your entire face, it may even help reduce vertical lines above your lips and leave you looking younger.
-So if you’ve fallen in love with the idea of having fuller lips, you’ll want to read on to discover the latest lip filler trends and lip beauty predictions for 2018.
+So if you’ve fallen in love with the idea of having fuller lips, you’ll want to read on to discover the latest lip filler trends and lip beauty predictions.

 TOP LIP FILLER TRENDS & PREDICTIONS